Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups

-where $(x\,,\chi):=\chi(x):=x(\chi)$ are interchangeable notations that all describe the natural pairing between $x\in G$ and $\chi\in G^*$.\footnote{ This notation is justified by the Pontryagin--van Kampen duality theorem \cite{Morris,Rudin}: the dual of $G^*$ is $G$.
+where $(x,\chi):=\chi(x):=x(\chi)$ are interchangeable notations that all describe the natural pairing between $x\in G$ and $\chi\in G^*$.\footnote{ This notation is justified by the Pontryagin--van Kampen duality theorem \cite{Morris,Rudin}: the dual of $G^*$ is $G$.
 Consequently, $x\in G$ acts on $\chi\in G^*$ in the same way as $\chi\in G^*$ acts on $x\in G$, whence $x(\chi)$ can be identified with $\chi(x)$, as asserted.
-We emphasize that different authors use slightly different normalizations of Fourier transforms from us; see, for example Rudin \cite{Rudin}.]
+We emphasize that different authors use slightly different normalizations of Fourier transforms from us; see, for example, Rudin \cite{Rudin}.}

 Of course, $m_G$ is defined uniquely only up to a multiplicative factor.
-Still, we always insist on a \emph{standard normalization} of Haar measures; that is any normalization that ensures that the Fourier transform has a continuous isometric extension to $L^2(G) = L^2(G^*)$.
+Therefore, we always assume the \emph{standard normalization} of Haar measures; that is any normalization that ensures that the Fourier transform has a continuous isometric extension to $L^2(G) = L^2(G^*)$.
 Analytically speaking, this means that our normalization of Haar measure ensures that the following formulation of the Plancherel identity is valid:

-Our normalization of Haar measure translates to well-known normalizations of Haar measures via Pontryagin--van Kampen duality \cite{Morris,Rudin}: \begin{enumerate} \item[\bf Case 1.]
-If $G$ is compact, then $G^*$ is discrete; $m_G(G)=1$; and $m_{G^*}$ denotes the counting measure on subsets of $\Gamma^*$. \item[\bf Case 2.]
-If $G$ is discrete, then $G^*$ is compact, $m_{G^*}(G^*)=1$, and $m_G$ coincides with the counting measure on $G$. \item[\bf Case 3.]
-If $G=\R^n$ for some integer $n\ge 1$, then $G^*=\R^n$; we may choose $m_G$ and $m_{G^*}$, in terms of $n$-dimensional Lebesgue measure, as $m_G(\d x)=a\,\d x$ and $m_{G^*}(\d x)=b\,\d x$ for any two positive reals $a$ and $b$ that satisfy the relation $ab=(2\pi)^{-n}$. \end{enumerate}
+Our normalization of Haar measure translates to well-known normalizations of Haar measures via Pontryagin--van Kampen duality \cite{Morris,Rudin}: \begin{longlist}[\textit{Case} 1.] \item[\textit{Case} 1.]
+If $G$ is compact, then $G^*$ is discrete; $m_G(G)=1$; and $m_{G^*}$ denotes the counting measure on subsets of $\Gamma^*$. \item[\textit{Case} 2.]
+If $G$ is discrete, then $G^*$ is compact, $m_{G^*}(G^*)=1$, and $m_G$ coincides with the counting measure on $G$. \item[\textit{Case} 3.]
+If $G=\R^n$ for some integer $n\ge1$, then $G^*=\R^n$; we may choose $m_G$ and $m_{G^*}$, in terms of $n$-dimensional Lebesgue measure, as $m_G(\d x)=a \,\d x$ and $m_{G^*}(\d x)=b \,\d x$ for any two positive reals $a$ and $b$ that satisfy the relation $ab=(2\pi)^{-n}$. \end{longlist}